Chapter 7 Bankruptcy Lawyers

 However, there are always a number of solutions that can help you regain your financial stability.
 If you find yourself in one of these situations, consult with a Chapter 7 bankruptcy attorney and find a solution for your financial issues.
 Our experienced attorneys in Dallas and Fort Worth serve the needs of people who are looking for debt relief in the form of a Chapter 7 bankruptcy.

 We can provide you with the information you need, including Texas state exemptions.
 Before you make a decision regarding your bankruptcy declaration, get expert advice from an experienced bankruptcy attorney.

 What is Chapter 7 Bankruptcy?

 Unlike its counterparts, Chapter 7 bankruptcy does not entail the filing of a repayment plan.
-Many people are leery of Chapter 7 bankruptcy because they think the trustee will sell all of the debtors property.
+Many people are leery of Chapter 7 bankruptcy because they think the trustee will sell all of the their property.
 In the vast majority of cases, no property has to be given up or sold.
-It is important to realize that Chapter 7 does not provide protection against foreclosure, however, so if one of your goals is to save your home through bankruptcy, a Chapter 13 bankruptcy might be more advantageous.
+It is important to realize that Chapter 7 does not provide protection against foreclosure or repossession, however, so if one of your goals is to save your home or your car through bankruptcy, a Chapter 13 bankruptcy might be more advantageous.

 - A list of assets

 - A list of current expenses

 - A schedule of any executory contracts and leases

 - A copy of the debtor’s most recently filed tax returns